couper64/webservice/README.md

     PGADMIN_DEFAULT_EMAIL=admin@admin.com
     PGADMIN_DEFAULT_PASSWORD=admin

+# How to Run using Docker Compose

+The command below will build any updated images and start the containers in detached mode.

+    docker compose up --build --detach

+Run the command below in the same directory as your docker-compose.yml to stop and remove all containers, networks, and volumes created by the stack.

+    docker compose down --volumes

+Use command below to restart only that specific container without affecting the others.

+    docker compose restart <service_name>

+Add the new service definition to `docker-compose.yml` and run command below to start it without disrupting the rest.

+    docker compose up --detach <service_name>

 # Installation

 Once the computer is booted up and user logged in.
 Open a terminal with the installed Conda package manager and run the following commands.